 Date posted: 26th February 2018

-Recycled uPVC Windows and Plastic
+Recycled uPVC Windows

 One million plastic bottles are bought globally every minute, that’s 20,000 per second or 480 billion a year - of which fewer than half are recycled.
 Those that aren’t recycled will sit in landfill or bob around in our oceans for the next 450 years until they eventually biodegrade.
 It neatly sums up the problem of plastic – or perhaps more accurately our attitude towards it.
 Plastic bottles, plastic bags – they’re seen as disposable items.
 Plastics aren’t inherently bad, it’s how we use them.